 The short answer

 Do not plan around a Security+ pass-rate percentage.
 RoleMath's current pass-rate ledger does not contain an official CompTIA candidate pass-rate figure for Security+.
-It contains official seed facts and a live-check limitation: CompTIA's page could not be fetched from this environment during the July 2026 rewrite lane.
+It contains official exam facts that were re-verified against the live CompTIA page on 2026-07-21, and the reviewed official page does not publish a candidate pass-rate percentage.

 The safe public answer is: RoleMath does not publish a Security+ pass rate.
 If CompTIA later publishes a candidate pass-rate percentage with a clear denominator, date range, candidate population, and attempt type, it can be added to the ledger.
 Until then, a confident percentage from a prep page is not a planning fact.